ollana/messaging-system/README.md

 - Timestamp is unix representation of time in milliseconds and is optional - If no timestamp is provided, all messages will be returned.
 - If timestamp is provided, messages after the timestamp will be returned.
 We assume the client will always request for messages after the last timestamp received or last timestamp requested.
 - User will get self sent messages as well, including group messages they sent.
+- User will get messages from groups they are currently part of.
+If user is removed from group, they will not get any messages from that group, even if the user was part of the group when it was sent.

 ### APIs: